oneal2000/oneal2000.github.io/index.md

 # News

+- Our **SIGIR-AP 2025 tutorial** on Dynamic and Parametric RAG has been accepted!
+Welcome to Join us!
+More information at: [This Webpage](https://www.researchgate.net/publication/396210825_SIGIR-AP_2025_Tutorial_Proposal_Dynamic_and_Parametric_Retrieval-Augmented_Generation) and [SIGIR-AP 2025 Official Website](https://www.sigir-ap.org/sigir-ap-2025/tutorial/index.html).

+- Our Paper [AutoPRE](https://arxiv.org/abs/2410.12265) has been accepted at AAAI 2026 Main Conference!
+After a long journey since June 2024, it’s finally accepted.
+Congratulations to Junjie!
+- Our Paper [RACE](https://arxiv.org/abs/2506.04832)  **has been selected for an Oral presentation at AAAI 2026**!
+Congratulations to Changyue!
 - Our Paper [EditCot](https://arxiv.org/abs/2412.17727) has been accepted at EMNLP 2025 Main Conference!
 After a long journey, it’s finally accepted.
 Congratulations to Changyue!
 - Our Paper [SDE](https://arxiv.org/abs/2506.19209) has been accepted at EMNLP 2025 Main Conference!
 Congratulations to Yichen!
 - Our **SIGIR 2025 tutorial** on [**Dynamic and Parametric RAG**](https://sites.google.com/view/sigir2025-tutorial-dprag/home-page)  has been accepted!
 More information at: https://sites.google.com/view/sigir2025-tutorial-dprag/home-page